 Over the course of someone’s life, it’s very common for them to experience a broken, decayed, or missing tooth.
 These issues are typically not a big deal as long as a patient seeks out treatment quickly, but if left alone, they can often lead to much more serious dental problems that require more involved work.
-At Ellicott City Smiles, we can implement our restorative services to quickly turn your dental problem into a distant memory, and we’ll make sure your newly repaired teeth look just as good as they feel.
+At Ellicott City Smiles Dental Group, we can implement our restorative services to quickly turn your dental problem into a distant memory, and we’ll make sure your newly repaired teeth look just as good as they feel.
 To learn about all the ways we can restore your smile, simply read on below, and then contact us to schedule an appointment for restorative dentistry in Ellicott City, MD.

 If you have a chipped, cracked, or thoroughly decayed tooth that can’t be repaired with a filling, a dental crown is the next logical step.
 It is a tooth-shaped restoration that simply fits on top and fully encases a damaged tooth in order to protect and enhance it in every way possible.